Hi! Thanks for your interest in Booking Bob’s Bands!

 In recent years I’ve started to get my sideman skills going.
 I’ve done substitute drum gigs with Iowa City’s Blue Dog Band and drum/harp gigs with Dan Johnson/Skeeter Louis, and Iowa Hall of Famer Bob Pace.
 This is probably the wave of the future for me.
 Let me know if your band needs a blues harp/singer/drummer!

-Four or five times a year, including The Iowa State Fair, Waterloo Center For The Arts RiverLoop Music Series, and The Tabor Winery Harvest Celebration, Bob has presented many of these bands plus other Iowa musicians for Bob Dorr’s Iowa Music Revue.
+Four or five times a year, including The Iowa State Fair, Waterloo Center For The Arts RiverLoop Music Series, The Tabor Winery Harvest Celebration, and the Waterloo Center For The Arts New Year’s Fundraiser, I’ve presented many of these bands plus other Iowa musicians as Bob Dorr’s Iowa Music Revue.
 Price $1200-2500, based on how many of these bands (and friends) you’d like to include.
-Feel free to contact Tonya Cook at the Iowa State Fair or Martha Tabor at Tabor Winery for recommendations.
+Feel free to contact Martha Tabor at Tabor Winery, Kent Shankle at the Waterloo Ctr.
+For The Arts, or Tonya Cook at the Iowa State Fair for recommendations.

 One last note on Blue Band availability.
-Right before the band went on for the last time, Bob told the band to have fun because it was likely the last time The Blue Band would ever play.
+Right before the band went on for the last time, I told the band to have fun because it was likely the last time The Blue Band would ever play.
 Someone shouted out, “But Bob, what if someone offers us a whole GOB of money?!”
-His answer was “well, we’d need to know where and when to show up!”
+My answer was “well, we’d need to know where and when to show up!”

 I have been fortunate to work with so many music buyers, festival bookers, event planners, and special event promoters in my 45 years of band leading.
 I look forward to working with you sometime soon.
 319-277-4007 email@example.com